chai-sura/ClinGuard/README.md

 Framed as understood trade-offs (see [AUDIT.md](AUDIT.md)):

 - **Synthetic data, not real PHI.** Every case is constructed; the system has not been evaluated on real patient reports.
-- **~82% live grade accuracy**, with **numeric-threshold cases a known miss source** — grade-3 boundary calls that hinge on exact lab/vital cutoffs are the stubbornest band and don't improve with better extraction; they're inherent grade-boundary ambiguity.
+- **The 81.6% grade accuracy reflects real model output** — the same accuracy applies to live runs. **Numeric-threshold cases are the main miss source:** grade-3 boundary calls that hinge on exact lab/vital cutoffs are the stubbornest band and don't improve with better extraction — they're inherent grade-boundary ambiguity.
 - **Borderline grade-1/2 cases can flip between runs** — genuinely two-way calls, non-dangerous.
 - These uncertain cases are exactly what the **verifier and confidence gate are there to catch** and hand to a human, rather than silently deciding.